What information

 - Name of the section of the plant/section/subsection.

-- Description of the failure with photograph of failed component and system.
+- Description of the failure with photograph of failed component

 - Materials of construction with standard.